 - Measures of social reform are permissible and would not be void on the ground of interfering with freedom of religion.
 Thus, the Hindus Marriage Act which introduces the principle of monogamy for the Hindus is undoubtedly a law providing for social welfare and social reform.
 It is the legislation intended for the benefit of the class of persons to whom the Act applies.

-- The state can throw open Hindu religion institutions of public character to all the sections of the Hindus.
+- The state can throw open Hindu religious institutions of a public character to all the sections of the Hindus.
 Article 25(2) (b) enables the state to take steps to remove the scourge of untouchability from amongst the Hindus.
 The word “Public” here also includes any section of the public.
 Public institutions would thus mean not merely temples dedicated to the public as a whole, but even those which are founded for the benefit of sections thereof, and development and denominational temples would thus fall within the scope of this clause.

 Freedom to manage religious Affairs Article 26

-Article 26 of Indian constitution provides that “subject to the public order, morality, and health, every religious denomination or any section thereof shall have the right –
+Article 26 of the Indian constitution provides that “subject to the public order, morality, and health, every religious denomination or any section thereof shall have the right –

 - To manage its own affairs in matter of religion